Working Holiday Visa

 - Be outside of Australia when you apply;

 - Have not previously entered Australia on a Work and Holiday (Temporary) Visa (subclass 462);

-- Are a genuine visitor who wants to have a holiday in Australia;
+- Be a genuine visitor who wants to have a holiday in Australia;

 - Have enough money to support yourself on a working holiday (about AUD 5000);

-- Will not be accompanied by dependent children at any time during your stay.
+- Not be accompanied by dependent children at any time during your stay.